maroskukan/ansible-cookbook/README.md

 - Ansible allows further flexibility to meet your current security policy

 More details on how to setup both, Control Machine and Remote node can be found in this [Medium article](https://medium.com/openinfo/ansible-ssh-private-public-keys-and-agent-setup-19c50b69c8c)

+## Modules

+From documenation, Modules (also referred to as “task plugins” or “library plugins”) are discrete units of code that can be used from the command line or in a playbook task.
+Ansible executes each module, usually on the remote managed node, and collects return values.
+In Ansible 2.10 and later, most modules are hosted in collections.

 ## Ad Hoc Mode